ENCCS/practical-machine-learning/content/01-intro-to-ML.md

 ## Relation with Artificial Intelligence and Deep Learning

-Artificial Intelligence (AI) is the broadest field, encompassing any technique that enables computers to mimic human intelligence, such as reasoning, problem-solving, perception, and decision-making.
+Artificial intelligence (AI) is the broadest field, encompassing any technique that enables computers to mimic human intelligence, such as reasoning, problem-solving, perception, and decision-making.
 AI includes a wide range of approaches, from rule-based systems (like expert systems) to modern data-driven methods.
 It aims to create systems that can perform tasks that typically require human intelligence, such as playing chess, recognizing images, or understanding language.

-ML is a subset of AI that focuses on algorithms and models that learn patterns from data to make predictions or decisions without being explicitly programmed.
+ML is a subset of AI that focuses on algorithms and models that learn patterns from data to make predictions or decisions **without being explicitly programmed**.
 ML is one of the primary ways to achieve AI.
 It enables systems to improve performance over time by learning from experience (data) rather than relying solely on hardcoded rules.
 ML includes various techniques like supervised learning (*e.g.*, regression, classification), unsupervised learning (*e.g.*, clustering, dimensionality reduction), and reinforcement learning.

-Deep Learning (DL) is a specialized subset of ML that uses neural networks with many layers (hence "deep") to model complex patterns in large datasets.
-DL is a subset of ML, and it leverages artificial neural networks inspired by the human brain to tackle tasks like image recognition, speech processing, and natural language understanding.
+Deep learning (DL) is a specialized subset of ML, and it leverages artificial neural networks inspired by the human brain to tackle tasks like image recognition, speech processing, and natural language understanding.
 DL excels in handling unstructured data (*e.g.*, images, audio, text) and requires significant computational power and large datasets for training.

 :::{figure} ./images/1-relationship-AI-ML-DL.png
 :align: center